open-mmlab/mmagic/docs/en/3_model_zoo.md

 - Number of configs: 3

-- Number of papers: 1
+- Number of algorithms: 1

   - [SinGAN](/configs/singan/README.md) Singan: Learning a Generative Model from a Single Natural Image (3 ckpts)